 Applicants can only apply unsuccessfully a maximum of twice in any 12-month period.
-If on September 1, 2024, you were unsuccessful, you can apply again as early as October 1, 2024.
-However, if you are declined again, the soonest you can apply for a micro-grant is September 1, 2025.
+If on July 1, 2025, you were unsuccessful, you can apply again as early as August 1, 2025.
+However, if you are declined again, the soonest you can apply for a micro-grant is July 1, 2026.

 The Micro-Grant Program has a deadline on the 1st of every month.
 The online application form is typically opened for applications by the 11th of the previous month.
 For example, an April 1st deadline would start accepting applications on March 11th.
+Applicants are encouraged to begin their applications as soon as the portal opens, and their projects may begin any time after they have submitted, even if it is prior to the deadline itself.